Biomaterials-for-Medical-Devices-AI/Helix/docs/devs/new_models.md

 ```

 ## Documentation
 Please add your new model to the user documentation.
-To do this, edit the the **"Options"** subsection of **"Selecting models to train"** in`docs/users/train_models.md`. **If you do not document your model, your model will not be added to Helix.**
+To do this, edit the the **"Options"** subsection of **"Selecting models to train"** in`docs/users/train_models.md`.
+This is a Markdown file, please see this [Markdown guide](https://www.markdownguide.org/getting-started/) for information on how to write using Markdown.

+**If you do not document your model, your model will not be added to Helix.**

 Your explanation **must** include the hyperparameters and explanations of what they do to your model.
 It should also include a brief explanation of the theory of the model and link to any relevant papers or documentation concerning the model.

 ### Example
 > - **My New Model**
+>
->>> My model uses a super cool algorithm that optimises 2 parameters `param1` and `param2` to asymptotically approach Artificial General Intelligence (AGI).
+>> My model uses a super cool algorithm that optimises 2 parameters `param1` and `param2` to asymptotically approach Artificial General Intelligence (AGI).
+>
->>> The paper can be found at [link here].
+>> The paper can be found at [link here].
->>> - param1: The first hyperparameter to my model.
+>> - param1: The first hyperparameter to my model.
 The bigger it is, ther more accuarate the model.
->>> - param2: The second hyperparameter to my model.
+>> - param2: The second hyperparameter to my model.
 The closer the value to 1.0, the smarter it is.

 [BaseEstimator]: https://scikit-learn.org/stable/modules/generated/sklearn.base.BaseEstimator.html#sklearn.base.BaseEstimator
 [ClassifierMixin]: https://scikit-learn.org/stable/modules/generated/sklearn.base.ClassifierMixin.html